snstac/pytak/README.rst

    :target: https://github.com/ampledata/adsbxcot/blob/main/docs/Screenshot_20201026-142037_ATAK.jpg

-PyTAK is a Python Module for creating TAK clients, servers & gateways and includes classes for handling Cursor-on-Target (CoT) & non-CoT data, as well as functions for serializing CoT data.
+PyTAK is a Python Module for creating TAK clients, servers & gateways and includes classes for handling Cursor on Target (CoT) & non-CoT data, as well as functions for serializing CoT data, and sending and receiving CoT data over a network.

 PyTAK supports the following I/O & network protocols: